sybrew/the-seo-framework/readme.txt

 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.
 		* This prevents the settings-tabs from collapsing for some languages.
 	* Some sentences have been changed where some users struggled with before.
 For example, the SEO Bar now conveys what "title branding" means.
+	* We optimized the administrative browser scripts for performance.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.